 The report notes that many European countries already have such an approach, and that their youth tend to have a smoother transition into adulthood.
 And not all separate children into different paths at an early age.
 Finland and Denmark, for example, provide all students with a comprehensive education through grades 9 or 10.
 Then they are allowed to decide what type of secondary education they'd like to pursue.

-Barney Bishop, president and CEO of Associated Industries of Florida, said he would advocate for an approach that provides more alternatives and greater inclusion of the business community.
+Barney Bishop, president and CEO of Advanced Industries of Florida, said he would advocate for an approach that provides more alternatives and greater inclusion of the business community.